jludzik/C-SmartTrafficLightSim/README.md

 - In one step, only one car can pass the intersection if:
     - has a green light
     - is first in queue
-- Vehicles must have unique identifiers for differentiate in output file
+- Vehicles must have unique identifiers to differentiate them in output file
 - Vehicle identifiers are created according to the following formula: `vehicleX`, where X >= 0
 - When a car leaves the intersection, its `Car` structure stores the step number in int `outSimStep`
     - (-1) in program means the vehicle did not leave the intersection